Professional Appointments and Affiliations

 NSF CAREER Award (2019)

 Charles E. Kaufman Foundation New Investigator Award (2018-2020)

 Jane Coffin Childs Memorial Fund Postdoctoral Fellowship (2013-2016)

 National Defense Science and Engineering Graduate Fellowship (2008-2011)

 The Cotruvo lab uses biochemistry and chemical biology to understand metal selectivity in biological systems.
 We study how bacteria selectively acquire and utilize lanthanides and apply what we learn to design biotechnologies for rare earth detection, capture, and separations.
-We also study roles of transition metals in infectious and neurodegenerative disease.
+We also develop and apply new tools to study roles of transition metals (particularly iron and manganese) in infectious and neurodegenerative disease.

 Xu, J. and Cotruvo, J.A., Jr. The czcD (NiCo) riboswitch responds to iron(II).
 Biochemistry 2020, 59, 1508-1516.

 Cotruvo, J.A., Jr. The chemistry of lanthanides in biology: Recent discoveries, emerging principles, and technological applications.
 ACS Cent.
 Sci.
 2019, 5, 1496-1506.

 Ho, J.V. and Cotruvo, J.A., Jr. A periplasmic binding protein for pyrroloquinoline quinone.
 Biochemistry 2019, 58, 2665-2669.

 Featherston, E.R., Rose, H.R., McBride, M.J., E.M.
 Taylor, Boal, A.K., and Cotruvo, J.A., Jr. Biochemical and structural characterization of XoxG and XoxJ and their roles in lanthanide-dependent methanol dehydrogenase activity.
 ChemBioChem 2019, 20, 2360-2372.